pdveilleux/Weatherton/README.md

 - Add view placeholders when data is loading and not yet present rather than a simple loading indicator.
 - Refine overall design including the contrast and legibility between the color gradients and the content and weather symbols.

+#### Xcode Project

+- Use a project build tool like [XcodeGen](https://github.com/yonaskolb/XcodeGen) or [Tuist](https://github.com/tuist/tuist) so the `.xcodeproj` file can be removed from git as the changes are difficult to review.
+This will also assist with getting the generated `Secrets.swift` file included in the project file so it doesn't appear as missing even though it exists in the file structure.

 #### New features

 - More comprehensive weather data on detail page